flora-comms/flora-comms/README.md

 ## software

+This folder contains block diagram, web app, and the firmware files.

+### software/web-app

-This folder contains the web app files necessary for the SD card.
+This folder contains all the web-app files required for the SD card.

-## firmware
+### software/firmware

-This folder contains the firmware files necessary to run FloraNet.
+This folder contains all the firmware files required for FloraNet.